joshleaves/advent-rs/NOTES_2015.md

 This one got me a bit closer to understand how lifetimes function.

-While my [more experienced counterpart](https://docs.rs/advent-of-code/2022.0.66/src/advent_of_code/year2015/day09.rs.html) used a cleaner perform-all-permutations approach, I wanted to keep the recursivity of my original algorithm, if only to force myself to make lifetimes work across recursion.
+While my [more experienced counterpart](https://docs.rs/advent-of-code/2022.0.66/src/advent_of_code/year2015/day09.rs.html) used a cleaner perform-all-permutations approach, I wanted to keep the recursion of my original algorithm, if only to force myself to make lifetimes work across recursion.

 ## Day 10: Elves Look, Elves Say